trextonAI/infra-drift-detection-demo/README.md

 ###  **"How exactly does the code do this?"**
-A. The Terraform Exit Code Logic
+-A. The Terraform Exit Code Logic
- In a script, we use the -detailed-exitcode flag.
+- In a script, we use the -detailed-exitcode flag.
-  0 = Succeeded with no changes.
+-  0 = Succeeded with no changes.
-  1 = Error.
+-  1 = Error.
-  2 = Succeeded with changes (Drift detected).
+-  2 = Succeeded with changes (Drift detected).
-B. The Integration Script (Bash/PowerShell) scripts/notify.sh
+-B. The Integration Script (Bash/PowerShell) -scripts/notify.sh

 ###  **The "Process Flow" Summary**